silverstripe/silverstripe-framework/docs/en/installation/composer.md

 		...
 	}

-What is means is that when the `myproj` branch is checked out into a project, this will satisfy any dependencies that 3.0.x-dev would meet.
+What this means is that when the `myproj` branch is checked out into a project, this will satisfy any dependencies that 3.0.x-dev would meet.
 So, if another module has `"silverstripe/framework": ">=3.0.0"` in its dependency list, it won't get a conflict.

 Both the version and the alias are specified as Composer versions, not branch names.
 For the relationship between branch/tag names and Composer vesrions, read [the relevant Composer documentation](http://getcomposer.org/doc/02-libraries.md#specifying-the-version).